MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 ### Create a Dev Center and Dev Center project

 Managed DevOps Pools requires a Dev Center and Dev Center project.
-You have the option to create a Dev Center and Dev Center project when you create your pool in the Azure portal, but if you want to create them ahead of time, perform the following steps.
+If you don't have one, you have the option to create a Dev Center and Dev Center project when you create your pool in the Azure portal, but if you want to create them ahead of time, perform the following steps.

 * [Create a Dev Center](#create-a-dev-center)
 * [Create a Dev Center Project](#create-a-dev-center-project)